fedepaol/hugoblog/content/posts/a-concurrency-experiment.md

 +++
-title = "An optimization story" date = "2019-02-13"
+title = "A concurrency experiment" date = "2019-02-13"
-slug = "2019/02/13/an-optimization-story"
+slug = "2019/02/13/a-concurrency-experiment"
-Categories = []
+Categories = [Go, Concurrency]
-draft = true

 +++
 ## There are some scenarios where the order matters